jboss-developer/jboss-portal-quickstarts/gatein-sample-portal/README.md

 All you need to build this example project is Java 6.0 (Java SDK 1.6) or newer and Maven 3.0 or newer.

-The project is designed to be deployed on GateIn Portal 3.5 running on JBoss AS.
+The project is designed to be deployed on JBoss Portal Platform 6.0 running on Application Platform.

 <!--~ Included from gatein-portal-quickstarts-parent/src/main/freemarker/include/configure-maven.md.ftl ~-->